 Jaguars Against Borders

-There’s been some strange sightings in the Santa Rita mountains of Southern Arizona recently.
+There have been some strange sightings in the Santa Rita Mountains of Southern Arizona recently.
 People say they’ve seen a giant cat, much like a tiger.
 Of course, this wouldn’t have been surprising to anyone 100 years ago, when the North American Jaguar roamed all over the southwestern portion of the continent.
 However, by the late 1900s, the jaguar was considered extinct in the United States, confined to Mexico and Central America.

 But, apparently, much like the Rio Grande or the Sonoran Desert, the jaguar doesn’t much care for our borders.
 The big cat has come back to the “United States”, demonstrating something that we should already know from our own human history: borders are arbitrary.